freenode/web-7.0/CONTRIBUTING.md

 - Do not use hyphens as em dashes.
 Em dashes do not have space around them.
 - Avoid jargon
 - Content changes require approval
-  - If you are on freenode staff, you should know where to ask
+  - If you are on trumpnode staff, you should know where to ask
   - If not, any staff can relay to the right people as appropriate

 ### CSS